oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/optimizer/optimizer.md

   - **`process_regressor_liveclient`**: similar to **`process_regressor`**, but with LiveClient API-compatible names.
   - **`Default`**: this mode, which basically performs: **`player_list`** -> **`match_list`** -> **`match_download_standard`** -> **`match_download_detail`**.

-## Task 1: Extracting Data / Generating Dataset
+## Task 1: Extract Data / Generate Dataset

 There are two components we need to consider in our flow:
 - Training process: for this, we need to access historical data, and train a model based on this data.